Thursday, 21 April 2016

 Sasanian silk fabric, 5th-6th

-The roundel, usually framing important characters, mythological animals, and symbolic designs, is also easily comparable with the halo, a circular glow around the head of sacred and important characters, widespread in various Central Asia cultures.
-In turn, the pearl, usually gracing it, was a mark of wisdom, true self, wish-fulfilling jewel, and embodiment of the celestial symbolism of the moon.
-It seemingly completed as well enhanced the roundel's meaning.
-Pearl roundel silks were found also on funerary masks, a fact attesting to the undeniable symbolism which they were imbued with.
+The roundel, usually framing important characters, mythological animals, and symbolic designs, is easily comparable with the halo, a circular glow depicted around the head of sacred and important characters, widespread in various Central Asia cultures.
+In turn, the pearl was a mark of wisdom, true self, wish-fulfilling jewel, and embodiment of the celestial symbolism of the moon.
+It seemingly completed as well as enhanced the roundel's meaning.
+Pearl roundel silks were found also covering funerary masks attesting to the undeniable symbolism which they were imbued with.

-Whatever image was framed within, it always connected secular power, divine favor, and prosperity wishes, traits shared by different traditions.
-In particular, Sogdian versions privileged the representation of a sort of Eurasian animal pantheon much complying with a steppe repertoire.
+Whatever image was framed within, it always connected secular power, divine favour, and prosperity wishes - traits shared by different traditions.
+In particular, the Sogdian versions privileged the representation of a sort of Eurasian animal pantheon much in tune with a steppe repertoire.

-Used also for paying taxes as well as rewards and imperial gifts, these fabrics may be rightly referred to as a classical outcome of Central Asian textiles.
+Used also for paying taxes as well as rewards and imperial gifts, these fabrics may be rightly referred to as a classical outcome of Central Asian culture as a whole.
 Obviously enough, they got to exert a great appeal on the steppe élites.

-Rationally, an array of reasons apparently made the pearl roundel a logical choice for a pattern to be displayed in the Turk weavings.
+Rationally, an array of reasons made the pearl roundel an obvious choice to be displayed in Turk weavings.

 Iran or Central Asia, 7th-8th, pearl halo crowning Khusrau II (?), The David Collection